flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ![Mario's Tennis (1995).](tennis){.open-float video="true"}

 In the motherboard there's another chip called **Virtual Sound Unit** or 'VSU' that provides the sound capabilities.
-The PSG relies on internal RAM to store **five wave tables** and a register file to configure each of the **six channels available**.
+The PSG relies on internal RAM to store **five wavetables** and a register file to configure each of the **six channels available**.
 Registers are 8-bit wide while the internal RAM is connected to a 6-bit data bus (the CPU will still treat 6-bit words as a single byte, but the upper two bits are discarded).

 Each wave is made of 32 PCM samples (encoded in 6-bit values).
-Channels have a panning control setting (with a volume level from 0 to 15 for each left and right) and a 11-bit frequency control.
+Channels have a panning control setting (with a volume level from 0 to 15 for each left and right) and an 11-bit frequency control.

 {.close-float}